coveo/ui-kit/packages/quantic/README.md

 [vscode Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode)

+**Note** Make sure you open the quantic project at the root (`/packages/quantic/`) in vscode in order for the entension to work properly.

 ## Enable Dev Hub in your Salesforce organization

 - Connect to your salesforce developer organization [login](http://login.salesforce.com/)